Course of Study

 This course will focus on social justice-oriented research methodologies in support of students as they create and carry out research projects with/for historically marginalized communities.
 Students will explore various traditions that cohere under the umbrella of critical research to further develop their work.
 Doctoral students in Social Justice Education and other areas of study that emphasize critical social inquiry are most welcome.
 Prerequisites: basic experience with qualitative research.

 The Social Justice Education admissions committee wants to know about your interest in social justice education and to understand how your prior personal, educational, and professional experiences have prepared you for graduate work in social justice education.
-Please be succinct yet specific about your interest in social justice education and the ways in which SJE can support your future plans and professional goals.
-Your personal statement will doubly serve as a writing sample (no more than 3 pages).
+Our goal is to admit outstanding groups of students who can contribute to the development of a learning community in which all members grow personally and professionally.

-Applicants are expected to show evidence of applied social justice experience, at least one semester of which is supervised.
-Examples might include classroom teaching, peer education programs, mediation teams, residence assistants, or community outreach programs.
+Applicants are expected to have completed a Master's degree that is related to social justice education, and have prior professional experience in related areas of teaching, counseling, youth development, civic engagement, social work, professional development of teachers and staff, education administration,student affairs, special education, and college residential programs.
 Applicants may also have certification in teaching, school counseling, and special education or school administration.
 Evidence of at least one full year's work experience in a social justice-related area beyond the bachelor's degree is strongly preferred.

 - Online Application